C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 marketGroups.yaml, metaGroups.yaml, types.yaml, typeMaterials.yaml, and blueprints.yaml.
 The importer finds them by basename regardless of their path inside the ZIP (e.g. sde/fsd/types.yaml works fine).

 == Changelog ==

+= 1.8.3 =
+* Fixed: The atomic `RENAME TABLE` swap introduced in 1.8.1 could fail silently on every scheduled run if a leftover `ett_prices_old` table existed from a previous interrupted swap.
+MySQL's `RENAME TABLE` is atomic — if any target name already exists, the entire statement fails.
+A crash, timeout, or PHP termination between the RENAME and the subsequent DROP would leave `ett_prices_old` behind permanently, causing every future swap to fail.
+The staging table received fresh data each run but was never promoted, so `ett_prices` remained frozen while `ett_adjusted_prices` continued to update, gradually eroding calculated profit margins.
+A `DROP TABLE IF EXISTS ett_prices_old` is now executed before the RENAME to clear any leftover from a prior incomplete swap.

 = 1.8.2 =
 * Added: Extension hooks `ett_prices_hub_start` and `ett_prices_raw_orders_page` fired during price runs, and `ett_prices_history_results` fired during history runs.
 These allow companion plugins to capture raw order-book and daily history data without making independent ESI calls.